Why study an Executive MBA

 “When I started the program, my background was technical and all my knowledge was around telecom engineering.
 The EMBA courses opened my mind towards business, decision-making, strategy, leadership and many others, things that I could not get without the help of an EMBA program.”

-The classes of an Executive MBA focus on both soft and hard skills and the lecturers are seasoned professionals, who mix experience with the academic background.
-They will have access to the latest tools and instruments for effective leadership and they will bring these to the classroom, together with real-life case studies of dos and don’ts for business managers.
+The classes of an Executive MBA focus on both soft and hard skills.
+Plus, the lecturers are seasoned professionals, who mix experience with the academic background.
+They will have access to the latest tools and instruments for effective leadership and they will bring these to the classroom.
+They top these up with real-life case studies of dos and don’ts for business managers.

 A transformational experience of personal development

 A study of more than 300,000 business leaders conducted by consultants Jack Zenger and Joseph Folkman revealed the top 10 traits for success in leadership.
-Out of them, only 1 was based around technical and professional expertise (ranking on 7), with the remaining 9 focusing on inspiration, motivation, coaching, integrity, problem solving, communication, relationship building, strategic perspective and innovation.
+Out of them, only 1 was based around technical and professional expertise (ranking on 7).
+The remaining 9 focus on inspiration, motivation, coaching, integrity, problem solving, communication, relationship building, strategic perspective and innovation.

 An extended network of senior level executives